Checking and confirming your enrolment

 The Enrolment Advice is accepted by University departments, the Student Guild and Centrelink as proof of enrolment.

 If you have a current enrolment in an academic course or subject offered by Curtin University and have a student identification number you are eligible for the Student 2015 sticker (students enrolled at Curtin International College or in Short courses at Curtin are not eligible).
 This may be used off campus as evidence of your enrolment to obtain student concessions.

 - First you will need a Student ID Card.
 If you have one, skip to step two.
 Otherwise, follow the procedure for obtaining a Student Identification (ID) Card.
 At the time all Student ID Cards are issued the Customer Service Officers will follow the steps below and save you coming back!

-- Present your Student ID Card at your Faculty Student Service Office or student contact office, Student Central or the Student Guild (proof of current enrolment, such as your Enrolment Advice, is essential at the Student Guild).
+- Present your Student ID Card at your Student Service Office, Student Services or the Student Guild (proof of current enrolment, such as your Enrolment Advice, is essential at the Student Guild).

 - The Curtin officer or Student Guild representative will confirm the Student ID card belongs to you and confirm you are enrolled in an academic course or subject offered by Curtin University (and that you are not a Curtin International College or Short course student).

 - If you have an enrolment for at least Semester 1 of the year (or an equivalent study period) you are eligible for your sticker from the point of re-enrolment in the third week of November onwards in the year preceding your enrolment.
 If you have an enrolment in Semester 2 of the year only (or an equivalent study period) you are eligible for your sticker from the conclusion of the first semester examination period in the fourth week of June onwards.

 - If eligible, the officer must apply the sticker to your Student ID Card.
 The sticker can not be affixed to any other card or item.
 It is also tamper-evident and cannot be transferred to any other card.